May-oK/DataChallenge/README.md

 DALI Data Challenge
 May Khine, '23

+Note: All visualizations are screenshots of zoomed/enlarged graphs from RStudio.
+They may look different in the 'Plot' window in RStudio.

 ## **Part A**:
 Part A is based on the World Income Inequality Dataset(wiid) and 4 visualizations were created to describe the data.